Methylase/finder/README.md

 2. Linux system using XAMPP Navigate to the project directory on your system terminal or commad prompt i.e cd to the project path /opt/lampp/htdocs/finder if you are using windows /xampp/htdocs/finder

+4. Include the OpenAI api key in the env file inside the project root folder i.e OPENAI_API_KEY = ,then put the key value in front equal sign

 3. Go ahead to use "php artisan serve"  command to start your application

 and the application url will be open for testing i.e  http://127.0.0.1:8000